-Living with a brain injury — Whose Shame are you Carry?
+Living with a brain injury — Whose Shame are you Carrying?
 Video Presentation

 Posted by Second Chance to Live on March 24, 2013

 Hello and welcome back to Second Chance to Live my friend.
 I want to thank you for your time.
-In today’s article I am going to introduce the video presentation of my article, Living with a brain injury – Whose Shame are you Carrying?
-In my experience, I had to address this question to be able to be able to begin to love and accept myself as an individual living with a brain injury.
-As you watch this presentation, may you experience a new freedom.
+In today’s article I am going to introduce the article: Living with a brain injury – Whose Shame are you Carrying?in video format.

 To watch this video presentation, please click on the following link, Living with a brain injury – Whose Shame are you Carrying?
 Video Presentation